What42Pizza/scoped-ref/readme.md

 # Scoped Ref

 A fast, lightweight, and safe way to use non-`'static` data where `'static` is expected.
-This gives functionality similar to `std::thread::scoped()`, but this can be used anywhere, including async code.
+This gives functionality similar to `std::thread::scoped()`, but this can be used anywhere (including async code).

 ### Example usage: (not using async here, but the "runtime-tokio" feature is used by default)